Infant of diabetic mother

-All infants who are born to mothers with diabetes should be tested for low blood sugar (hypoglycemia), even if they have no symptoms.
+All infants who are born to mothers with diabetes should be tested for low blood sugar, even if they have no symptoms.

 Efforts are made to ensure the baby has enough glucose in the blood:

-- Low blood sugar that does not go away is treated with fluid containing sugar (glucose) and water given through a vein.
+- Low blood sugar that does not improve with feeding is treated with fluid containing sugar (glucose) and water given through a vein (IV).

 - Congenital heart defects.